 So we react biologically to the threat as if the people were killer animals – though we modify our behaviour to fit the work environment.

 We respond with anger, gossip, poor performance, back-chatting, presenteeism and withdrawal of discretionary labour.
 We close our doors, roll our eyes, miss meetings, deliver poor customer service and challenge everything the boss wants us to change.

 It’s hard to believe that human relationships have not evolved since the era of Neanderthals.
 But we clearly haven’t in some regards.

 Understanding and managing The Almond Effect® – it drives much of office politics – is the critical first step in successfully navigating your way through your organisation’s political environment.

-Here are some other important strategies to shore up your career:
+That and some other important strategies to shore up your career.

 If you are a manager:

 * Examine your own contribution – ask yourself: ‘what would it be like to work for me?’

 * Set the standard and walk your talk

 * Do not tolerate bad behaviour even from your most productive people